ga-serra/Project2_LabEmbarcados/README.md

 # Project2_LabEmbarcados

-Project develop in the University, subject Laboratory of Embedded Circuits .
-The objective of the project is comunicate the BigDogLab and sensors using a bluetooth module.
+This is a project developed for the "Embedded Systems Laboratory" (EA801) in University.
+The project's objective is to comunicate the BitDogLab development board with sensors and actuators while communicating with an external computer over bluetooth.